Key takeaways

 - Integrated ordering systems.
 A difficult payment scheme can alienate customers.
 For maximum accessibility, include price, customization options, item descriptions, and secure payment.

-- Multiple payment options.
+- Multiple secure payment options.
 Convenience attracts new visitors and repeat customers.
-Build a website incorporating payment gateways that accept all payment methods, such as mobile wallets, credit cards, and others.
+Build a website incorporating secure payment gateways that accept all payment methods, such as mobile wallets, credit cards, and others.

 Mojo’s Tacos